carlos-granados/CgKintBundle/README.md

 - The `nesting_depth` parameter defines the maximum depth of nesting in object/array variables that Kint will show.
 Use 0 for infinite depth.
 Kint will recognize recursion in variables and will not hang your browser.
 - The `string_length` parameter defines the maximum lenth of strings shown.
 If a string is longer than that it will be shown truncated with a link to see it fully.

 All these parameters are optional.
-If you don´t include them they will take the value shown above.
+If you don´t include them they will take the default values shown above.

 License
 =======